janknaup/sparkify/README.md

 subscription and I use "confirm cancellation" events in the log.
 I 52 of these in the log excerpt.
 It contains 225 distinct userIds, 52 of which have churned, the remaining 173 users were kept.

+The columns in the data set are:

+* *song*: Song name related to the event.
+Will be ignored.
+* *artist*: Name of the song artist the log event relates to (if relevant).
+Will be ignored.
+* *length*: Song length, will be ignored.
+* *auth*:  User authentication status (logged in or not).
+Can only be logged in for events that are related to a user id and can therefore be analyzed analyzed.
+* *userId*: Numerical ID of the users.
+The goal is to predict user behavior, hence this is the primary identifier for Primary aggregation column for all features.
+* *firstName*: User's first name.
+* *lastName*: User's last name.
+* *gender*:  User's gender (m/f) Will be used as a feature mapped to m=0, f=1.
+* *registration*: Time stamp of user registration.
+* *sessionId*: Id of the user session an event occurs in.
+Will be aggregated to session length statistics.
+* *itemInSession*: Serial number of log event in a usage session.
+Will be ignored.
+* *page*: The log event type, will be aggregated to principal features.
+* *level*: Subscription level, free or paid.
+Will be remapped to free = 0, paid = 1 and aggregated as a feature.
+* *location*: User's location at the time of the event.
+Will be ignored.
+* *method*: HTTP submission method of the event.
+Will be ignored.
+* *status*: HTTP return status, will be ignored.
+* *ts*: Time stamp of the log event.
+Will be aggregated into features.
+* *userAgent*: User agent string of the browser/client employed by the user.
+Will be

 The highest level comparison between users is the number of their logged interactions.
 ![Histogram of users by number of their associated log events](doc_img/Interactions_per_user.png)